SpiDrone/CustomCosmetics/CREATOR_GUIDE.md

 ## ⚡ Tips & Live Reloading

-Thanks to the mod's built-in live cache-reloading system, you **do not need to restart your game** when tweaking `server_cosmetics.json` values.
+Thanks to the mod's built-in Semi-live cache-reloading system, you **do not need to restart your game** when tweaking `server_cosmetics.json` values.

-Just save the file in your text editor — changes apply instantly in-game.
+Just save the file in your text editor — and run the command /cosmetics server sendpackets

 This makes iterating on GUI alignment, scale, and rotation very fast.
 A recommended workflow: